Web Site of Robert John Morton

 The probability, of sufficient flux hitting an atom that is receptive at the time, is random at the scale of an atom's catchment space.
 On the other hand, the probability of sufficient flux being present, at the relatively larger scale of the light waves themselves, is what we see as the interference pattern.
 This is why an absorption event happens mostly in a light band and much less frequently in a dark band of Young's interference pattern.

 What We Could Do

 The only practical place where we can investigate electromagnetic waves directly is at radio frequencies.
 There we can actually make an artificial generator that does the job that the atom does for light.
 From all observations, radio transmitters generate real waves.
 Aerials radiate waves: not particles.
 The particle theory of electromagnetic waves implies that we can't detect "radio photons" because they are far too "small".
-In other words, a "radio photon" contains only a miniscule fraction of the energy contained within a "light photon".
+In other words, a "radio photon" contains only a minuscule fraction of the energy contained within a "light photon".
 But does this really make sense?
-What mechanism exists within a radio transmitter or its aerial that would chop and pack a radio signal into miniscule particles?
-Could a radio wave really be a flux of miniscule particles guided by a virtual probability wave?
+What mechanism exists within a radio transmitter or its aerial that would chop and pack a radio signal into minuscule particles?
+Could a radio wave really be a flux of minuscule particles guided by a virtual probability wave?
 Does this probability wave - a virtual mathematical convenience - actually respond to the electrical length of a dipole antenna or the physical dimensions of a klystron cavity?
-This does not seem plausible.
+This doesn't seem plausible.